Jump to Page ContentRecipe Source

 We're seeing more and more of the live Eastern blue crabs out here on the West

-Safeway.
-While the Asians are busy furnishing good, fresh things to eat at
+While the Asians are busy furnishing good, fresh things to eat at very reasonable

-very reasonable prices, Safeway and it's ilk are so busy trying to satisfy our
+prices, Safeway and it’s ilk are so busy trying to satisfy our banking needs that

-crabs.
-This reminds me of the first Vietnamese dish I ever tried, “Roast
+This reminds me of the first Vietnamese dish I ever tried, “Roast Crab” at

-Crab” at Thanh Long on Judah street in San Francisco years ago.
-That dish
+Thanh Long on Judah street in San Francisco years ago.
+That dish alone won my

-alone won my ever-lasting respect for Vietnamese cuisine.
-It too used butter,
+ever-lasting respect for Vietnamese cuisine.
+It too used butter, though I'm

-though I'm relatively sure it also used Chinese fermented black beans for
+relatively sure it also used Chinese fermented black beans for their savory kick

-depth of 1/2 inch.
-Add the top shells and fry over fairly high heat, turning,
+of 1/2 inch.
+Add the top shells and fry over fairly high heat, turning, until

-until crispy on both sides.
+crispy on both sides.
 Remove to paper towels to drain.
-Discard the
+Discard the cooking oil.

-cooking oil.
-Return the pan to medium heat and add the butter and olive oil.
+Return the pan to medium heat and add the butter and olive oil. when the butter

-when the butter melts, add the lemongrass, garlic and pepper flakes and saute
+melts, add the lemongrass, garlic and pepper flakes and saute for about 30

 Add the crab halves and sprinkle with the salt and sugar.
 Stir well.

-4 minutes.
+minutes.
 Place the crab tops, hollow side up, on a platter.
-Tuck the crab
+Tuck the crab pieces

-pieces in the shells.
+in the shells.
 Pour all of the pan juices over the stuffed shells.
-Serve
+Serve at once,

 Serves 4.